wrynearson/china-water/src/thesis/2_background.md

 Understanding the background of environmental policy, knowledge, education and perception is important in understanding how they interact in the concept of water quality in China and abroad.

+## Definitions

-Several definitions are adapted for this thesis, and for the following sections.
-These are all defined by [@sudarmadiSurveyPerceptionKnowledge2001], in a study which is discussed later. **Environmental awareness** is "the attention and concern (mindful and heedful) of individuals to environment problems." **Environmental perception** is "the recognition of \[an environmental issue]\ as a problem, based on memory and prior experience."
+Several definitions are adapted for this thesis, and are discussed in more detail in following sections.
+This is important since many terms are used interchangably in the field of environmental issues and how humans interact and perceive them. [@johnsonMeaningsEnvironmentalTerms1997] The first two are defined by [@sudarmadiSurveyPerceptionKnowledge2001]. *Environmental awareness* is "the attention and concern (mindful and heedful) of individuals to environment problems." *Environmental perception* is "the recognition of \[an environmental issue]\ as a problem, based on memory and prior experience."
 These two interact, as perception is "a basic determinant of awareness in that it triggers attention and concern." [@endsleyTheorySituationAwareness1995] However, "perception only leads to awareness when it exceeds frequency and intensity thresholds. [@meriklePerceptionAwarenessPerspectives2001] In the context of environmental issues, perception refers to the state of the environment (or a specific environmental feature) as being problematic, while awareness refers to attention to the issue because of the impacts of a change in usability of the environment. [@tangEstimationAwarenessPerception2013, sec.
 2.1.2]

+Thus, this definition of environmental perception is applied to water quality perception: *water quality perception* is the recognition of water quality as a problem.
+When reference is made to an increase in perception, it is referring to an increased intensity of the recognition that water quality issues are a problem.
+Further definitions and applications are made in following sections.

+*Environmental knowledge* is as it sounds – the amount that someone knows about the environment or environmental issues.
+It has long been assumed that an increase in environmental knowledge can lead to changes in attitude and behavior, which in turn can influence policy. [@arcuryEnvironmentalAttitudeEnvironmental1990] Thus, for this thesis, a similarly clear definition is applied for water quality: *knowledge of water quality* refers to the acquisition of a baseline amount of knowledge about water quality.
+Further definitions and applications are made in following sections.

+Finally, *environmental quality* refers to measurement of the condition or state of the environment, based off of predetermined variables, indicators, and methodology. [@johnsonMeaningsEnvironmentalTerms1997] The authors stress that this term is irrespective of the source and cause of the condition, only that the state is compared against and relative to certain requirements and standards.
+For example, changes in water quality can be caused by both human-induced pollution and by naturally-occurring changes.
+Thus, applied to the context of water quality, the definition emerges: *water quality* "is a measure of the condition of water relative to" standards and requirements of humans. [@johnsonMeaningsEnvironmentalTerms1997, p.
+587]

 ### Environmental Policy